AmirAgassi/Blackstar/README.md

 ~~This is achieved by scanning Roblox's memory for arrays of bytes to locate addresses dynamically.~~ I am too lazy to do that.
 Have a field day with the IDA Pro decompiler you obviously pirated.

-The project MUST be built in x86 due to raw x86 assembly.
+~~The project MUST be built in x86.

 # Retcheck (return check)